wballard/VariableSky/api.markdown

 ArrayLink exposes the following methods, which have the same meanings as the default JavaScript methods.
-The difference is that these methods notify the Variable Sky server, modify the linked array there, fire event `data`, then fire an event `mutate`, allowing you to apply just the delta to a local snapshot.
+The difference is that these methods notify the Variable Sky server, modify the linked array there, fire event `data`, then fire an event `splice`, allowing you to apply just the delta to a local snapshot.
 This avoids sending an entire array back and forth to the server.